mejkej/Bitcoin-Introduction/README.md

-# My personal thaught on the project
+## My personal thaught on the project
 Building this website has been both a dream and a nightmare.
 See i was not aware the projects had a due date.
 That is obviously entierly my own fault.

 I have been doing my absoulute best to try and catch up.
 The last ~3 weeks i have been working on this project day and night.
 There has not been much sleep my life has only revolved around web developement.
 Besides the stress and lack off sleep it has been amazing.
 I am so happy i started the course and only wish i did it sooner.

 I learned so many things along the way!
 For example that coding challenges and accually creating a project is two very different things!
 Github, Gitpod, visual studio code.
 Saving repositories, writing commands in the terminal.
 The list goes on, best of all is i realize that coding is fun, addictive and rewarding.

 It will be a pleasure to continue on this path.
 The course has my full attention and i am doing my best to catch up.
-I have made so many misstakes its incredible, I dont know if its in the CI material on how to save the repo in github but that has been an issue that is finally resolved.
+I have made so many misstakes its incredible.
+I dont know if its in the CI material about how to save the repo in github but that has been an issue that is finally resolved.
 I have redone major parts off the project 3 times.
 The positive outcome of that is that i have gotten a much deeper understanding off css.
 Making the youtube video responsive took me ages but it taught me alot more than how to make a video responsive!

-# Resources:
+## Resources:
 the resources i have used to learn how to code and work with github along the project:

 My mentor Seun